 Market Surveillance Regulations

-Regulation (EU) 2019/1020 of the European Parliament and of the Council on market surveillance (as amended by Regulation (EU) 2025/14, (EU) 2025/40) and the conformity of products with regulations, and amending Directive 2004/42/EC and Regulations (EC) No. 765/2008 and (EU) No. 305/2011.
-Amendment No. (EU) 2025/40 shall apply from August 12, 2026; Amendment No. (EU) 2025/14 shall apply from January 29, 2028.
-Furthermore, the "Regulation on Conformity and Surveillance" is in line with the "Consumer Product Safety and Market Surveillance Package " and aims to eliminate a large number of legislative acts containing market surveillance rules and to create a single-pillar system combining market surveillance rules into a single surveillance instrument.
-The "Conformity and Market Surveillance Regulation" addresses certain shortcomings in the strategic objectives of Regulation (EC) No. 765/2008—such as the growing number of non-compliant products, poor traceability of non-compliant products imported into the EU in the case of online sales, and insufficient border controls on products imported into the EU.
-The "Conformity and Market Surveillance Regulation" applies to all products covered by Union harmonization legislation and listed in Annex I. The "Conformity and Market Surveillance Regulation" requires Member States to regularly (at least every four years, starting July 16, 2022) develop a national market surveillance strategy.
+Regulation (EU) 2019/1020 of the European Parliament and of the Council on market surveillance (unamended version No. (EU) 2025/14, No. (EU) 2025/40) and the conformity of products with regulations, and amending Directive 2004/42/EC and Regulations (EC) No. 765/2008 and (EU) No. 305/2011.
+Amendment (EU) 2025/40 shall apply from August 12, 2026; Amendment (EU) 2025/14 shall apply from January 29, 2028.
+Furthermore, the term “Regulation on Conformity and Market Surveillance” is used in accordance with the “Consumer Product Safety and Market Surveillance Package ” and aims to eliminate the large number of legislative acts containing market surveillance rules and to create a single-pillar system that consolidates market surveillance rules into a single supervisory instrument.
+The “Regulation on Conformity and Market Surveillance” addresses certain shortcomings in the strategic objectives of Regulation (EC) No. 765/2008 —such as the growing number of non-compliant products, poor traceability of non-compliant products imported into the EU in the case of online sales, and insufficient border controls on products imported into the EU.
+The “Conformity and Surveillance Regulation” applies to all products covered by Union harmonization legislation and listed in Annex I. The “Regulation on Conformity and Market Surveillance” requires Member States to regularly (at least every four years, with the first report due on July 16, 2022) develop a national market surveillance strategy.
 It also establishes cooperation and mutual assistance procedures among Member States—evidence and findings from investigations in one Member State may be used in another Member State.
-To coordinate the enforcement of requirements set by EU harmonization regulations and facilitate joint actions by Member States, Article 29 establishes a Union Product Compliance Network , which will be operated by the EC.
-This system will be available to supervisory authorities in Member States and the EC and will inform the general public through the system’s public interface.
-For products imported into the EU, a person established in the EU must be designated to be responsible for ensuring the product’s compliance with harmonization regulations.
-In accordance with Regulation (EU) 2018/1724, the EC will establish the Your Europe portal, where economic operators will be able to publish information via the online portal regarding voluntary measures taken in connection with risks posed by products they have placed on the market.
+To coordinate the enforcement of requirements set forth in EU harmonization regulations and to facilitate joint actions by Member States, Article 29 establishes a Union Network for Product Compliance , which will be operated by the European Commission.
+This system will be available to supervisory authorities in the Member States and the European Commission, and will inform the general public through the system’s public interface.
+In the case of products imported into the EU, a person established in the EU must be designated to be responsible for ensuring the product’s compliance with harmonization regulations.
+In accordance with Regulation (EU) 2018/1724, the EC will provide the “Your Europe” portal, where economic operators will be able to publish information via the online portal regarding voluntary measures taken in connection with risks posed by products they have placed on the market.
 As part of market surveillance and to ensure the reliability and consistency of testing throughout the Union, the Commission will designate Union testing laboratories for a specific product or a specific category/group of products, or for specific risks associated with a category/group of products.
-Union testing facilities must be accredited in accordance with Regulation (EC) No 765/2008.
+Union testing facilities must be accredited in accordance with Regulation (EC) No. 765/2008.

 Conditions for the designation of Union testing facilities: